feren-OS/Feren-User-Guide/docs/getcorrectferenos.rst

 Finding out the architecture in Microsoft Windows Vista - 8.1
 ----------------

-To find out the architecture of your system, go into Control Panel -> System & Security -> System.
+To find out the architecture of your system, go into :menuselection:`Control Panel -> System & Security --> System`.
 From there look for a label saying "System type".

 If the label says "64-bit Operating System", you should download either ``Feren OS`` or ``Feren OS Classic 64-Bit`` for your machine.